My interest has always been to understand host-pathogen interactions.

 Sekiya, M, Mulcahy, G, Irwin, JA, Stack, CM, Donnelly, SM, Xu, W, Collins, P & Dalton, JP 2006, 'Biochemical characterisation of the recombinant peroxiredoxin (FhePrx) of the liver fluke, Fasciola hepatica', Febs Letters, vol. 580, no. 21, pp. 5016-5022.View/Download from: Publisher's site

 The parasitic helminth Fasciola hepatica secretes a 2-Cys peroxiredoxin (Prx) that may play important functions in host-parasite interaction.
 Recombinant peroxiredoxin (FhePrx) prevented metal-catalyzed oxidative nicking of plasmid DNA and detoxilied hyd

-Donnelly, SM, O'Neill, S, Sekiya, M, Mulcahy, G & Dalton, JP 2005, 'Thioredoxin peroxidase secreted by Fasciola hepatica induces the alternative activation of macrophages', Infection And Immunity, vol. 73, no. 1, pp. 166-173.View/Download from: UTS OPUS or Publisher's site
+Donnelly, SM, O'Neill, S, Sekiya, M, Mulcahy, G & Dalton, JP 2005, 'Thioredoxin peroxidase secreted by Fasciola hepatica induces the alternative activation of macrophages', Infection And Immunity, vol. 73, no. 1, pp. 166-173.View/Download from: Publisher's site

 Alternatively activated macrophages (AAMphi) are primarily associated with the chronic stages of parasitic infections and the development of a polarized Th2 response.
 We have shown that Fasciola hepatica infection of BALB/c mice induces a polarized Th2 r